bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/internalerror.md

     }
     loop(0);

-Setting this condition to an extremely high value, won't work:
+Setting this condition to an extremely high value, won’t work:

     function loop(x) {
       if (x >= 1000000000000)